(Last updated 14th March 2022)

 When you create an account with Clue, your personal data—including sensitive data and data related to your health—is stored on your device and is also stored and processed on Clue servers.
 By creating an account with Clue you explicitly consent that:

 i.
-Clue may store and process personal data you provide through creating an account and using the Clue app for the purpose of providing Clue services to you and of improving Clue's service features.
+Clue may store and process personal data, including health data you provide through creating an account and using the Clue app for the purpose of providing Clue services to you and of improving Clue’s service features.
 Such Clue services may include sending you information and reminders through the Clue app, e.g. via push notification or to the email address you provided to Clue.

 ii.
-The personal data you provide to Clue through the account creation process for the purpose of providing Clue's service includes personal data you enter into the Clue app, such as your account data (e.g. your username and email address), and your health data, which may include your cycle information (e.g. period length, pain, or spotting) and depending on the data you provide, it may also contain information about your general health (e.g. weight, body temperature, hair quality, and if/how you engage in sexual intercourse).
+The personal data you provide to Clue through the account creation process for the purpose of providing Clue's service includes personal data you enter into the Clue app, such as your account data (e.g., your username and email address), and your health data, which may include your cycle information (e.g., period length, pain, or spotting) and depending on the data you provide, it may also contain information about your general health (e.g., weight, body temperature, hair quality, and if/how you engage in sexual intercourse).

 iii.
-Clue may use your cycle data to create de-identified sets of data for academic and clinical research purposes, which Clue may transfer to its collaborators to further research into female health.
-Clue's collaborators are individually selected through an internal vetting process.
+Clue may use your health data to create de-identified sets of data for academic and clinical research purposes, which Clue may transfer to its collaborators to further research into female health.
+Clue’s collaborators are individually selected through an internal vetting process.
 This de-identified research data does not contain any information that would allow the research partner to identify you as an individual.